 - Resilient cultures and communities – cultural heritage, economic modelling, mental health law

-Many masters by research and PhD programmes are supported by generous scholarships and bursaries.
+Many masters by research and PhD programmes at Monash are supported by generous scholarships and bursaries.

 Facilities and support

-Monash invests heavily in teaching and learning facilities all for the student.
-It boasts state-of-the-art multimedia lecture theatres (recorded lectures can be downloaded as podcasts), over 2500 computer work stations and eight libraries that contain around three million items (including 350,000 electronic books).
-And our student/staff ratio remains strong so you can access academics to discuss your studies.
+Monash invests heavily in teaching and learning facilities all for its students.
+It boasts state-of-the-art multimedia lecture theatres (recorded lectures can be downloaded as podcasts), over 2,500 computer work stations and eight libraries that contain around three million items (including 350,000 electronic books).
+And our student/staff ratio remains strong, so you can easily access academic staff to discuss your studies.

 The global village

 We understand that the transition to living in another country can be a challenge.
-Monash Residential Services is a dedicated support unit that can help you find suitable accommodation whether it is temporary, on-campus Halls of Residence or off-campus lodging.
+Monash Residential Services is a dedicated support unit that can help you find suitable accommodation, whether it is temporary, on-campus Halls of Residence or off-campus lodgings.
 Prices vary and there are practicality issues if you choose an off-campus option.
-Staying in Halls offers the greatest flexibility where you can jump from bed to the lecture theatre and enjoy the campus community!
+Staying in Halls offers the greatest flexibility where you can jump from bed to the lecture theatre and enjoy the campus community to the full!